Cremation by country: South Africa

 The rate of cremation is about 12% in Cape Town, which has a significant White population, but it is lower in other parts of the country.

 Ghana

 There is a crematorium in Accra, the capital of Ghana, but the cremation rate is low.
 Pentecostal Christians, which constitute the largest religious group in the country, are officially against cremation.

 Kenya

 Nairobi has the only crematorium in Kenya.
-Since Kenya is a Christian-majority country, the opposition against cremation largerly derives from Christian beliefs about the practice.
+Since Kenya is a Christian-majority country, the opposition against cremation largely derives from Christian beliefs about the practice.

 Nigeria

 Cremation is legal in the Lagos State of Nigeria.

 Asia

 China

 The People's Republic of China reported 4,534,000 cremations out of 9,348,453 deaths (a 48.50% rate) in 2008.
 The cremation rate was 45.6% for 2014, according to the Chinese Ministry of Civil Affairs.

 India

-Dharmic religions originated in ancient India.
-Almost all people adhering to Hinduism, Buddhism, Jainism, and Sikhism choose cremation as the traditional method of disposal of the dead, which makes the Republic of India one of the countries with the highest cremation rate in the world.
-However, different Indigenous peoples of India follow various funerary practices, which include cremation, inhumation, or both methods.
+Almost all people in India adhering to Hinduism (79.8%), Sikhism (1.7%), Buddhism (0.7%) and Jainism (0.4%) - as well as half of India's 2.3% Christians - choose cremation as the method for disposing of the dead.
+However, with 14.2% of the population being Muslims (for whom cremation is not allowed) and with the many Christians and indigenous tribes who also prefer burial, the cremation rate in India is about 80% (Estimated in 2014).